OutdoorFunNetwork/website/README.md

 # Outdoor Fun Network

 At OFN, our mission is simple.
 Get outdoors and have fun!

-Our site is built on [Gatsby](https://gatsbyjs.com/).
 Things are still a work in progress, but in the meantime you can check out some of our other repos.

   - [Adventure Log GPX Library](https://github.com/OutdoorFunNetwork/GPX-Library)
   - [Trail Trash Recipes](https://github.com/OutdoorFunNetwork/Trail-Trash)